Why Your Butt’s in Danger

 Many professions have an occupational hazard.
 Seat cushion warriors compound multiple physical ailments.
 Coccydynia, lower back pain, deep vein thrombosis (DVT), obesity, diabetes, high cholesterol, liver problems and premature death are some of the symptoms and ailments stemming from a sedentary lifestyle.
 One study highlights brain similarities with those having dementia.

 The sitting position in a chair disrupts natural anatomy.
 Abnormal spine curvature decreases lung capacity.
-Blood circulation slows throughout our body, including our brains, when sitting or lying down.
+Blood circulation slows throughout the body, including brains, when sitting or lying down.
 This impairs cognitive functions and leads to brain fog.
 Slower blood flow also increases the chance for fatty acids to clog your heart.

 Identifying Sacroiliac Dysfunction